Palm Beach County sees a positive turn in the fight against COVID-19

 SPECIAL COVERAGE: Coronavirus

 As for the businesses that remain open, the county's COVID-19 education compliance teams are still out on the streets.
 The focus is on enforcement.
-After thousands of inspections, 52 written warnings have been issued, 24 closures, and 7 notice of violations.
+After thousands of inspections, 52 written warnings have been issued, 24 closures and seven notice of violations.

 Brittani Verhoeven agrees with the policy.
 She works in a restaurant.

-"It's awesome, I feel like the quests shouldn't be out doing their thing after 11 O'clock.
+"It's awesome, I feel like the guests shouldn't be out doing their thing after 11 o'clock.
 I mean we're allowing them to come in and eat, so kind of live that normal life but then they're also able to go home and we're safe," she said.

 County leaders also say the future is at stake.
 They're emphasizing how important it is to complete census forms.